vincentbarr/vincentbarr.github.com/_posts/2015-10-29-on-resuming.md

 ---
 layout: post
 title: "On Resuming"
-alias: /essais/2015-10-29-resume
+alias: /essais/2015-10-29-resuming
 excerpt: Today, I begin writing as a habit.
 comments: true
 ---

-In writing this post, I mark the revival of vincentbarr.com as a location where I practice organizing a set of thoughts and feelings into a structure to be understand by some population of readers.
+In writing this post, I mark the revival of vincentbarr.com as a location where I practice organizing a set of thoughts and feelings into a structure to be understood by some population of readers.

-If I am able to communicate with even a population of one, beginning with myself as (occasional) editor and reader, then I will consider my effort worthwhile.
+If I am able to communicate with even a population of one, beginning with myself, the (occasional) editor and reader, then I will consider my effort worthwhile.

 I think that would be really rewarding actually.